florianhartig/BayesianTools/Publications/readme.md

-# Core repo for publications using the BT package
+# Core folder for publications using the BT package